JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 download uassets provided here and move them to

-to `Oxcart/Content/FlyingPawnHex` (creat the directory)
+BP_FlyingPawn.uasset
+`~/AirSim/Unreal/Environments/Blocks/Plugins/AirSim/Content/Blueprints`

+and defaultMat.uasset, DJI_S900.uasset, DJI_MotorProp.uasset
+~/AirSim/Unreal/Environments/Blocks/Plugins/AirSim/Content/Models

 open the project iwith the unreal engine editor

-the folder and assets will appear on the Content Browser at the bottom
+on the Content Browser at the bottom

+click the "View Options" at the bottom right to make sure that plugin content is displayed

+then click the icon on the left of "Filter" to show AirSim's content

-right click FlyingPawnHex and select "Edit.."
+find FlyingPawnHex under "Blueprints", right click and select "Edit.."

 if necessary, under "Components" on the left, select "BodyMesh"